 When you create a new project, the first thing to describe is how to find the corresponding source files.
-This is the only settings that are needed by all the tools that will use this project (builder, compiler, binder and linker for the compilation, IDEs to edit the source files,...).
+These are the only settings that are needed by all the tools that will use this project (builder, compiler, binder and linker for the compilation, IDEs to edit the source files,...).

 There are several ways of defining source directories:

 It is often desirable to remove, from the source directories, directory subtrees rooted at some subdirectories.
-An example is the subdirectories created by a Version Control System such as Subversion that creates directory subtrees .svn/**.
-To do that, attribute Ignore_Source_Sub_Dirs can be used.
-It specifies the list of simple file names for the root of these undesirable directory subtrees.
+An example is the subdirectories created by a Version Control System such as Subversion that creates directory subtrees rooted at subdirectories ".svn".
+To do that, attribute `Ignore_Source_Sub_Dirs' can be used.
+It specifies the list of simple file names for the roots of these undesirable directory subtrees.

 When applied to the simple example, and because we generally prefer to have the project file at the toplevel directory rather than mixed with the sources, we will create the following file